 Kanazawa

-When to see cherry blossoms in Kanazawa: Early to mid-April
+When to see cherry blossoms in Kanazawa: Early April

 8. Kenrokuen Garden

 As one of Japan's most beautiful gardens, Kenrokuen is one of the hotspots for spring cherry blossoms.
-The garden contains several varieties of cherry trees, which gives different parts of the garden a varied appearance during cherry blossom season and prolongs the season, with some types blooming earlier in the season and others toward the end.
+The garden contains several varieties of cherry trees, which give different parts of the garden a varied appearance during cherry blossom season and prolong the season, with some types blooming earlier in the season and others toward the end.

 10. Saigawa River to Sakura Hill